ocaml/opam-repository/CONTRIBUTING.md

 Fixing packages
 ---------------

-Packages are fixed as they show up as broken, if the opam-repository maintainers have time.
+Packages are fixed as soon as they show up as broken in opam-repository CI or in the repository issues, if the opam-repository maintainers have time.
 If, as an external contributor, you are willing to help out, you can send a PR to fix the packages that are broken.
 This is extremely helpful.

 There are several types of fixes: